-Lesley is in charge of overseeing the operations of the Finance, Accounting and Risk Divisions.
+As Chief Financial Officer (CFO), Lesley is in charge of overseeing the operations of the Finance, Accounting, and Risk Departments.
 In the area of finance and accounting, this includes preparation of financial statements, forecasting, asset and liability management, as well as capital and liquidity management to ensure Prairie Centre is at the forefront of emerging requirements for prudent financial oversight and control.
-In the risk division, this includes responsibility for the Enterprise Risk Management, Privacy and Compliance functions to ensure Prairie Centre has sound risk management practices, and operates within regulatory and industry requirements while keeping member service top of mind.
-As part of the Executive Management team, Lesley serves as a member of the board of directors for our PCCU Insurance Ltd.
+In the risk department, this includes responsibility for the enterprise risk management, privacy, and compliance functions to ensure Prairie Centre has sound risk management practices and operates within regulatory and industry requirements while keeping member service top of mind.
+As part of the Executive Management team, Lesley serves as a member of the board of directors for PCCU Insurance Ltd.

 Lesley has been with Prairie Centre Credit Union since 1989 and has worked in frontline and management positions in each area of operations during her 36 years with credit unions.
 Lesley is a Certified Financial Planner, has completed the Associate Credit Union Institute of Canada Designation with honours, and holds a Bachelor of Management Degree with Distinction.
-In 2016 she earned the Professional Director (Pro.DirTM) designation, and in 2018 she completed the Certified Chief Executive program through the Credit Union Executive Society.
+In 2016 she earned the Professional Director designation (Pro.DirTM) through Brown Governance Inc. and in 2018 she completed the Certified Chief Executive (CCE) program through the Credit Union Executive Society.